Stingray (Marvel Comics): Fictional character biography

-The character appears in another solo story in the second volume of Marvel Comics Presents and in an ongoing basis in the title Avengers: The Initiative.

 During the "AXIS" storyline, Stingray is among the heroes recruited by an inverted Doctor Doom to join his team of Avengers.
 This group tries to focus on the innocent people put in danger where Scarlet Witch, now uncaring of morality, attacks Latveria.
 Stingray does his part by rescuing several people from a debris-filled river.
 His actions earn him the respect of U.S. Agent.

 As part of the "All-New, All-Different Marvel", Stingray is seen as part of Deadpool's Mercs for Money.
 It is later revealed that he is a double agent who Captain America assigned to monitor the team.

-During the "Secret Empire" storyline, Stingray appears as a member of a resistance against Hydra following their takeover of the United States.

-Stingray and Diane were later on a cruise that was attacked by Tiger Shark.
-Their fight took place underwater until Namor crashed it demanding their allegiance.
-When Stingray tried to reason with Namor, he is attacked by the War Sharks summoned by Namor forcing Tiger Shark to side with Namor.
-This attack left him near-death, but he survived as confirmed when the Avengers confronted Namor and the Defenders of the Deep about this action.

-During the "Iron Man 2020" event, a recovered Stingray fought Captain Barracuda and his army of Robo-Buccaneers at the Bermuda Triangle.
-The battle was crashed by Machinesmith who persuaded the Robo-Buccaneers to join the A.I.
-Army.
-As the Robo-Buccaneers take up the offer and leave with Machinesmith, Stingray states to a confused Captain Barracuda that he will have to knock him out now.

 Stingray is later sent by the Avengers to issue a reprieve to an imprisoned Namor to settle a raging civil war in Atlantis.
 After Namor quells the civil war and assumes the title of Last King of Atlantis, Stingray is appointed an ambassador from the surface world and is invited to the newly transformed Atlantis.